 Messages like these are guaranteed to increase conversion or at least generate feedback, and when delivered within your app or software, tend to have higher open rates.

-70% of Millennials look for self-service options, such as appointment booking, payment portals, and online request forms.
+A reported 70% of millennials look for self-service options, such as appointment booking, payment portals, and online request forms.
 Consumers don’t always want to have to call into a customer service line to get what they need.
 They want ease, control, and convenience.